Preview

 Vadim Zavalishin 'Art of VA Filter Design' methodology

-tanh-based soft clipping with 2x oversampling
+tanh-based soft clipping with 2× oversampling on the saturation stage

 Frequency-dependent Q reduction emulating OTA bandwidth